Enter your ZIP Code to find your branch

 1. Lyme disease can only be transmitted through infected ticks (and nothing else)

 According to the Center for Disease Control and Prevention, there are approximately 30,000 cases of Lyme disease diagnosed every year.
-[2] Known as the bacterial strain of Borrelia burgdorferi, Lyme disease is carried by infected ticks and transmitted through their bites.
-[3] If you are bitten by a tick, remove the tick as quickly as possible to best prevent Lyme disease, as recommended by the CDC.
+Known as the bacterial strain of Borrelia burgdorferi, Lyme disease is carried by infected ticks and transmitted through their bites.
+If you are bitten by a tick, remove the tick immediately to best prevent Lyme disease, as recommended by the CDC.
 The longer a tick is attached, the greater chance you have of contracting the infection.

 If you do experience a tick bite, you’ll notice some irritation at the location of the tick bite.
 Do not panic!
 Like other bug bites, this is a natural reaction.
 Symptoms you experience a few days after the initial bite will be much more telling of a possible infection.